Our Board of Advisors

 Employees should first discuss their concern with their immediate supervisor.
-If, after speaking with his or her supervisor, the individual continues to have reasonable grounds to believe the concern is valid, the individual should report the concern to the Director.
-However, if the individual is uncomfortable speaking with his or her supervisor, or the supervisor is a subject of the concern, the individual should report his or her concern directly to the Director.
+If, after speaking with his or her supervisor, the individual continues to have reasonable grounds to believe the concern is valid, the individual should report the concern to the President.
+However, if the individual is uncomfortable speaking with his or her supervisor, or the supervisor is a subject of the concern, the individual should report his or her concern directly to the President.

 Directors and Other Volunteers

 Members of the board of directors and other volunteers should submit concerns in writing directly to the Treasurer.

 The Treasurer shall address all reported concerns.
 The Treasurer shall immediately notify the President of any such report.
 The Treasurer will notify the sender and acknowledge receipt of the concern within five business days, if possible.
 It will not be possible to acknowledge receipt of anonymously submitted concerns.

 The Treasurer will promptly investigate all reports and appropriate corrective action will be recommended to the board of directors by the investigation.
 In addition, action taken must include a conclusion or follow-up, or both, with the complainant for complete closure of the concern.